boston-dynamics/spot-sdk/docs/concepts/choreography/move_reference.md

 ![](gif_images/image18.gif)

 Take a single step with one or two feet.
-Nominally requires one beat (4 slices), but can be extended somewhat to step slower.
+Nominally requires one beat (4 slices), but can be extended to step slower.
 If stepping with two feet, especially both front or both hind feet, longer steps will be unreliable.
 Lifts off one slice after the move begins and touches down one slice before it ends.

 Parameter | Effect
 --|--